-The term "HPA administration" is used throughout the employee handbook and in general refers to the superintendent, principals and assistant principals, Chief Academic Officer, Chief Financial Officer, Chief Operations Officer, and the Director of Special Services.
+The term "HPA administration" is used throughout the employee handbook and in general refers to the regional leadership, Principals and Assistant Principals.
 The intent is to provide all employees with a person to contact in the event of any of the situations described in the handbook.